davedawkins/SAFE-template-with-LiteDB/README.md

 # SAFE Template with LiteDB

-This template was created with `dotnet new safe`, and then I've replaced the in-memory storage with storage to LiteDB using [LiteDB.FSharp](https://github.com/Zaid-Ajaj/LiteDB.FSharp).
+This template was created with `dotnet new safe`, and then I've replaced the in-memory storage with `LiteDB` using [LiteDB.FSharp](https://github.com/Zaid-Ajaj/LiteDB.FSharp).

 ## Main Changes